Ocala Regional Medical Center is a Comprehensive Stroke Center

-As a Comprehensive Stroke Center, we are able to provide a full range of services for the prevention, detection, treatment, and rehabilitation of stroke and other neurological disorders.
+As a Comprehensive Stroke Center, Ocala Regional Medical Center is able to provide a full range of services for the prevention, detection, treatment, and rehabilitation of stroke and other neurological disorders.
 Comprehensive stroke centers treat higher acuity stroke patients with the thrombolytic medication t-PA and with interventional procedures for eligible candidates.
 We have dedicated units and beds for our stroke and neuro patients.
 We also provide a full continuum of stroke care with specially trained neuro nurses, nurse practitioners, therapists, pharmacists, case managers, along with 24/7 Neurology, Neurosurgery, and Interventional Neuroradiology coverage for our stroke patients.
 This team based approach and infrastructure commitment has led to improved patient outcomes.

 Biplane imaging technology